plumphp/plum/docs/writers.md

 JsonWriter
 ----------

 `JsonWriter` writes the items as JSON into a file.
+It uses [Braincrafted\Json](https://github.com/braincrafted/json) to encode the items.

 ```php
 use Cocur\Plum\Writer\JsonWriter;